Hospice Care Team

 A hospice nurse is on call 24 hours a day, 7 days a week.

 Home Health Aides.
-A professional, certified aide can help with things like bathing, dressing
+A professional, certified aide can help with personal needs such as bathing,

 Volunteers.
 Hospice of Frederick County volunteers are compassionate listeners and